sighupio/furyctl/README.md

 The process requires the following steps:

-1. Write a `Furyfile`
+1. Write a `Furyfile.yml` or download it with, for example: `furyctl distribution template --version v1.23.1`
-2. Run `furyctl vendor` to download all the modules
+2. Run `furyctl distribution download` to download all the modules defined in the `Furyfile.yml`

 ### 1. Write a Furyfile

-A `Furyfile` is a simple YAML formatted file that lists which modules (and versions) of the KFD you want to download.
+A `Furyfile.yml` is a simple YAML formatted file that lists which modules (and versions) of the KFD you want to download.

-An example `Furyfile` is the following:
+An example `Furyfile.yml` is the following:

 ```yaml
 # Here you can specify which versions of the modules to use